 Plus, these plans also offer coverage for Medicare Part B excess charges, which allows members to see a greater variety of health care providers within the U.S. and U.S. territories.

-Best Medicare Supplement Plan for Budgeters
+Plan K and Plan L: Best Medicare Supplement Plans for Budgeters

 Surprise or unexpected medical bills can ruin anyone’s budget.
 But Medigap Plan K and Plan L have annual out-of-pocket limits built into them to give beneficiaries an extra layer of protection.

 For 2021, Plan L’s out-of-pocket spending limit is $3,110, and Plan K’s limit is $6,220.
 Once a plan member spends that amount on covered care, the plan then pays for 100% of all covered services and items for the remainder of the year.